devrows/dataAnalysis.jl/README.txt

 Before computing an analysis of a .csv file, make sure to have the .csv file located in the docs/dataToAnalyze directory and run the program from the examples directory.

+After this, you really don't need to worry about anything below, just follow the examples/exampleFull instructions.

 **********
 Compilation
 **********